 Numerous children playing football during the big break

+The simple living conditions presented us with minor challenges.
+Showering with a small water vessel, frequent power outages, and the fact that waste was simply burned in ground pits took some getting used to.
 But over time, we learned to adapt to these circumstances.
 The work in the project was fulfilling, sometimes a little challenging.
-We helped with various tasks, played with the children, and supported the organization of
+We helped with various tasks, played with the children, and supported the organization of events.

 Once, I took an adventurous ride on a bodaboda, a motorcycle taxi, to get a SIM card.
 Without a helmet or protective gear, we sped over bumpy roads at over 50 km/h – an experience I won’t forget anytime soon.